The State Role in Local Government Financial Distress

 - States intervene to protect their own financial standing and that of their other municipalities, to enhance economic growth, and to maintain public safety and health.

-- Among states that intervene, some are more aggressive than others about stepping in to help.
+- Among states that intervene, some are more aggressive about stepping in to help.

-- Local officials often resent state officials infringing on their right to govern their own affairs.
+- Local officials often resent state officials infringing on their right to govern their affairs.

-Not every state may find it needs to set up programs to intervene in local government finances.
-Of those that do, differences in economic structures and political traditions underscore that there is no single model to follow in designing an intervention program.
+Not every state may find that it needs to set up programs to intervene in local government finances.
+Of those that do, differences such as economic structure and political traditions underscore that there is no single model to follow in designing an intervention program.

-Whatever approach state policymakers consider, it is important to design the intervention so state officials turn the day-to-day management of city finances back to local officials as quickly as practical.
-In this way, states can reduce the tension that often accompanies interventions.
+Whatever approach state policymakers consider, it is important to design the intervention so that state officials turn the day-to-day management of city finances back to local officials as quickly as practical.
+In this way, state officials can reduce the tension between the city and the state that often accompanies interventions.
+Despite Rhode Island’s relative success in Central Falls, for example, there was lingering resentment over how long the state overseers would stay in the city to monitor its actions.
+The dispute went to a mediator, and the state returned control to city officials in April 2013.

-This report captures the findings of Pew’s analysis and also profiles seven states with and without oversight programs.
-By examining these individual states, Pew researchers were able to understand the patterns of state and local experiences with financial distress, including what motivates states to intervene or not, how political and economic conditions can affect a state’s decision to get involved, and what results state efforts have yielded.
+This report presents the findings of Pew’s analysis and also profiles seven states with and without oversight programs.
+By examining these individual states, Pew researchers were able to understand the patterns of state and local experiences with financial distress, including what motivates states to intervene or not, how political and economic conditions can affect a state’s decision on whether to get involved, and what results the state efforts have yielded.
+The following cases were studied:

-- Alabama, home of the largest county bankruptcy in U.S. history, and California, where Stockton’s bankruptcy generated recent attention, were chosen as examples of states that historically do not assist local governments.
-New Jersey pared back financial aid to troubled cities, including its capital of Trenton, and is trying to figure out the state’s role going forward.
+- Alabama, with the largest county bankruptcy in U.S. history, and California, where Stockton’s bankruptcy has generated recent attention, were chosen as examples of states that historically do not assist local governments.
+New Jersey pared back on financial aid to troubled cities, including its capital, Trenton, during the Great Recession, and is trying to figure out the state’s role going forward.

-- North Carolina has the country’s oldest intervention program, emphasizing state-level monitoring.
+- North Carolina has the oldest intervention program in the country, emphasizing state-level monitoring to detect early signs of trouble.

-- Michigan, where Detroit filed for bankruptcy in July 2013 and five other cities are under emergency managers, and Pennsylvania, where Harrisburg is run by a receiver, are deeply involved in local government finances but are affected by changing economic conditions out of their control that make it harder for cities to rebound.
+- Michigan, where Detroit filed for bankruptcy in July 2013 and five other cities are under emergency managers, and Pennsylvania, where Harrisburg is run by a receiver, are deeply involved in their local governments’ finances but are similarly affected by changing economic conditions that are out of their control and make it harder for cities to rebound.

-- Rhode Island strengthened a weak program after the budget emergency in Central Falls, adding a first-of-its-kind provision protecting investors in city bonds.
+- Rhode Island strengthened an existing weak program after the budget emergency in Central Falls, including a first-of-its-kind provision protecting investors in the city’s bonds.

 State differences aside, Pew’s research did find a set of principles for states considering intervention programs:

 - States and cities should be proactive in detecting and tackling local government financial challenges through oversight of local finances and offering technical advice.
-Monitoring local government finances can result in early warnings, avoid crises, and send a positive signal to bond markets, as has been seen in New York and North Carolina.
-Pew also suggests that states and cities adopt multiyear financial plans.
+Monitoring local government finances can result in early warnings and the avoidance of crises as well as send a positive signal to bond markets.
+This has been seen in states such as New York and North Carolina.
+Pew also suggests that states and cities adopt multiyear financial plans, a practice that compels governments to match expenses and revenues over several years.

-- Creating intervention programs can come with costs when states are facing limited funds and staffing, which tests their ability to monitor local government fiscal trends or offer direct aid to struggling cities.
-As a result, state policymakers must understand the trade-offs within their own budgets and determine whether to intervene and at what level of support.
+- In difficult economic times, creating state intervention programs could come with costs during a period when states are facing limited funds and staffing, which tests their ability to monitor local government fiscal trends or offer direct aid to struggling cities.
+As a result, state policymakers must understand the trade-offs within their own budgets and determine both whether to intervene and what level of support they can afford.
+Officials in Massachusetts and New Jersey have engaged in such balancing by choosing the extent to which they bail out struggling local governments, and policymakers in New York have found ways to provide assistance without providing direct aid.

 - States, when possible, should design interventions to involve all stakeholders in discussions, to be transparent with financial information, and to return control to local officials quickly.
-This promotes better cooperation between all parties as a local government recovers from a crisis.
+This promotes better cooperation between all concerned parties as a local government recovers from a crisis.
+In Michigan, for example, several cities, including Detroit, have pushed back against what they consider to be state interference.
+Throughout the Detroit financial crisis, city and community leaders tried to resist state intervention, fearing it could lead to long-term state control, as in other Michigan cities such as Pontiac.

 This paper examines various intervention practices, identifies challenges, and elaborates on these three key policy guidelines.
 The analysis and state profiles can help inform state decision-making about whether, when, and how to assist municipalities facing fiscal stress, the likely outcomes of various approaches, and the implications for cities, counties, states, and taxpayers.